 Shell Prelude FLNG

-Shell will soon begin commissioning Prelude, the world's first floating liquefied natural gas (FLNG) project, following its arrival at the Prelude field location.
-Prelude FLNG will be the largest floating facility ever built.
+Prelude FLNG is the largest floating facility ever built.
 It will unlock new energy resources offshore and produce approximately 5.3 million tonnes per annum (mtpa) of liquids: 3.6 mtpa of LNG, 1.3 mtpa of condensate and 0.4 mtpa of liquefied petrolem gas.

 Shell is the operator of Prelude FLNG in joint venture with INPEX (17.5%), KOGAS (10%) and CPC (5%), working with long-term strategic partners Technip and Samsung Heavy Industries (the Technip Samsung Consortium).